 True freedom is, to de Beauvoir, moral freedom.
 As an existentialist she believes that we are all condemned to be free – as Jean-Paul Sartre puts it – but moral freedom requires actively choosing freedom, and hence the acceptance of total human freedom as well as the moral obligation and anxiety that comes herewith.

-It is frightening to be totally free; it means that everything we do is our own responsibility, and that when making a choice, even the choice of doing nothing, we are making a choice and setting standards for how one should act in a given situation.
+It is frightening to be totally free; it means that everything we do is our own responsibility, and that when making a choice, even the choice of doing nothing, we are setting standards for how one should act in a given situation.
 But we cannot use the anxiety of freedom as an excuse for our active participation in or our passive acceptance of the exploitation of others.
 And we cannot excuse our unethical actions with ignorance.
 If we do so, we are not truly free.

 This last point can beneficially be drawn into today’s capitalistic consumer reality.
 If suppressing others – whether this being directly or indirectly – makes you unfree, you are actually acting against your own freedom when buying and consuming goods that you know are probably not produced in an ethical way: Products that you know are most likely produced by workers in an Asian sweatshop that are paid an astoundingly low wage and that work long hours under horrific conditions in order for you to be able to wear the newest fashion at a low cost, or in order for you to buy weekly new plastic toys for your kids.
 Because let’s be honest: when we buy a cotton shirt or a remote controlled plastic car for less than $10 we know that in order for this to be possible somewhere in the value chain someone must have paid a high price.